Running Water, South Dakota: Geography

 Running Water is located on the north side of the Missouri River in southern Bon Homme County along the South Dakota-Nebraska state line.
 South Dakota Highway 37 crosses the Missouri at Running Water, becoming Nebraska Highway 14 on the opposite shore.
 SD 37 leads north and east 10 mi to Springfield, and NE 14 leads south and west 3 mi to Niobrara.

 According to the United States Census Bureau, the Running Water CDP has a total area of 5.4 km2, all of it land.

 Running Water is located along the upper portion of Lewis and Clark Lake, a Missouri River reservoir.
 The South Dakota Department of Game, Fish and Parks operates a small recreational area for lake and river access including a boat ramp at Running Water.

-Running Water is famous for having a ferry boat operating during spring-fall, off and on, from 1874 to 1984.
+Running Water is famous for having a ferry boat that operated during the spring and fall from 1874 to 1984.
 This boat would haul people and vehicles across the Missouri River, between Running Water SD and Niobrara NE.
 The fare at one time was $1 per vehicle.
-The need for such a service was reduced or eliminated by the construction of the modern Chief Standing Bear Bridge over the river for SD Highway 37 and NE Highway 14.
+The need for such a service was reduced or eliminated by the construction of Chief Standing Bear Bridge over the river for SD Highway 37 and NE Highway 14.